 - The original novel of House of Cards ends with Francis Urquhart's death.
 This was changed in the TV adaptation, enabling sequels.
 The two sequels to the novel (both adapted for TV later) are based on the TV ending.

 - Robert Muldoon is about the only character who survived in the book and died in the movie without being killed off.
-He doesn't make an appearance (or is even mentioned aside from namedropping of all the survivors)in the sequel, tho.
+He doesn't make an appearance (or is even mentioned aside from namedropping of all the survivors) in the sequel, though.

 - Martin Caidin's Marooned featured a Project Mercury mission.
 Later editions matched up with the movie and featured a Apollo-style spacecraft.

-- Mighty Morphin' Power Rangers originally had Zordon existing in an limbo dimension, with the tube he spoke out of being only his form of communication.
-Mighty Morphin' Power Rangers: The Movie The Movie had Zordon being physically in the tube in a pocket dimension and capable of being killed by rupturing that tube.
+- Mighty Morphin' Power Rangers originally had Zordon existing in a limbo dimension, with the tube he spoke out of being only his form of communication.
+Mighty Morphin' Power Rangers had Zordon being physically in the tube in a pocket dimension and capable of being killed by rupturing that tube.
 In Power Rangers Turbo (about two years after the first movie) Zordon was magically brought to the physical tube in a pocket dimension, allowing him to return to his homeworld and exist in a state similar to the movie, and in fact became a major plot element of Power Rangers in Space where Zordon is captured.

 - As of Series IV of Red Dwarf, Lister's backstory with Kochanski was retconned to one closer to what appeared in the novel Red Dwarf: Infinity Welcomes Careful Drivers than had been detailed in the first two series.
 Originally he'd been hopelessly in love with her, but never had the nerve to ask her out ("In your entire life, your conversations with her totalled 123 words.
 You had a better relationship with your rubber plant"); in the books they dated for a while, then she got back with "Tim, or Tom, or it may have been Tony" from Catering.
 The breakup first gets mentioned on screen in the Season IV episode "DNA", and Tim is referenced in Season VII's "Ouroboros" and Season VIII's "Krytie TV".